 Australian and New Zealand Standard AS/NZS ISO 31000:2009 Risk Management-Principles and Guidelines (SA & SNZ 2009) provides an internationally recognised approach to risk management.
-Methodology for this process is further described in Risk Management Guidelines: Companion to AS/NZS 4360/2004 (SA & SNZ 2004), which defines the risk assessment process as outlined in Figure 1.
+Methodology for this process is further described in Risk Management Guidelines: Companion to AS/NZS 4360/2004 (SA & SNZ 2004), which defines the risk assessment process as outlined in Figure 3.

-AS/NZS ISO 31000:2009 is adopted by DFES, as documented in the agency's Bushfire Risk Management Framework (DFES 2015), to formalise and communicate the approach of managing bushfire risk across the department in the aim of leading to improved coordination and effectiveness of bushfire risk management processes.
+AS/NZS ISO 31000:2009 is adopted by the Department of Fire and Emergency Services (DFES), as documented in the agency's Bushfire Risk Management Framework (DFES 2015).